penske-media-corp/pmc-larva/packages/stylelint-config/README.md

 ]
 ```

-To use it, you can add an array of messages to the Stylelint config object, like so:
+To use it, you can add an array of messages to the stylelint config object, like so:

 ```language-json
 {